 Leave of absence without loss of wages, benefits or other privileges may be granted to elected delegates of the Union to attend NAGE conventions and conventions of the State, AFL-CIO and parent organizations.
-Persons designated as alternate delegates shall not be granted paid leaves of absence to attend such conventions.
 Such paid leave shall not exceed a total of one hundred seventy-five (175) days per year.